McFizh/ckeditor5-katex-math/README.md

 Then open browser to address: http://localhost:8080  (or 8081, if 8080 is reserved)

-# Setting up test/dev environment
+# Or setting up docker test/dev environment:

 To just start up the provided example: